isomerpages/enterprisesg-sac-old/media/news-releases/_posts/2023-01-13-Singapore-Accreditation-Council-Customer-Day-2022.md

 Once again, we would like to congratulate all newly accredited CABs:

-List of newly accredited bodies[SAC Congratulatory Ad for Customer Day 2022](/files/documents/Newly accredited CABs2023.pdf){:target="_blank"}
+List of newly accredited bodies [SAC Congratulatory Ad for Customer Day 2022](/files/documents/Newly accredited CABs2023.pdf){:target="_blank"}